 This reconstruction immediately resulted in increased membership, more relevant programming and improved advertising to publicize the club’s activities.

-All BCD members automatically belong to prestigious Fellowship of American Bibliophilic Societies (FABS) and receive a copy of its informative newsletter.
+All BCD members automatically belong to the prestigious Fellowship of American Bibliophilic Societies (FABS) and receive a copy of its informative newsletter.

 Past Presidents